-Pupil Personnel Services School Counseling Credential
+- Pupil Personnel Services School Counseling Credential Program.

-Program.
 California schools, kindergarten through high school, require their school counselors to have the Pupil Personnel Services School Counseling Credential.
 The Master's degree is not required but is recommended.
-The training required for the credential may be completed in this program which is accredited by the California Commission for Teacher Credentialing.
-The California Basic Educational Skills Test (CBEST) must be successfully passed prior to obtaining the Internship credential.

-Pupil Personnel Services School Counseling Internship Credential Program.
-Enables school districts and other educational agencies to place candidates in positions of responsibility requiring certification as a counselor prior to the completion of credential requirements.
+The training required for the credential may be completed in this program which is accredited by the California Commission on Teacher Credentialing.
+The California Basic Educational Skills Test (CBEST) must be successfully passed prior to obtaining the credential. - Internship Credential Program.
+This program enables school districts and other educational agencies to place individuals in positions of responsibility requiring certification as a counselor prior to the completion of credential requirements.
 The Pupil Personnel Services School Counseling Internship Credential is issued for a maximum of two years.
 Following the completion of all requirements, interns then apply for the Pupil Personnel Services School Counseling Credential.
 The credential authorizes "services as a school counselor, K-12."
 The California Basic Educational Skills Test (CBEST) must be successfully passed prior to obtaining the internship credential.